-Performance outcomes Acceptable outcomes Complies Comments AO3.2 On-site drainage systems are constructed: (a) to convey stormwater from the premises to a lawful point of discharge; and (b) in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The existing lots comply.
-Electricity supply Each lot is provided with an adequate supply of electricity Telecommunications infrastr The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur.
-The existing lots comply.
+Performance outcomes Acceptable outcomes Complies Comments AO3.2 On-site drainage systems are constructed: (a) to convey stormwater from the premises to a lawful point of discharge; and (b) in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual.
+Will be conditioned to comply.
+Electricity supply Each lot is provided with an adequate supply of electricity The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur.
+Complies Telecommunications infrastru ucture

-Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. • The existing lots comply.
-Existing public utility servi ices PO6 Development and associated works do not affect the efficient functioning of public utility mains, services or installations.
-Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. • The development will be conditioned to comply.
-Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: AO7.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a Not applicable. (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; AO7.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a Not applicable. (e) accessibility; or (f) privacy of adjoining premises.
-AO7.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. • Complies Existing public utility servi ices PO6 Development and associated works do not affect the efficient functioning of public utility mains, services or installations.
+AO6 Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; AO7.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a AO7.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a (e) accessibility; or (f) privacy of adjoining premises.
+AO7.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a

-Performance outcomes Acceptable outcomes Complies Comments AO7.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a Not applicable.
-AO7.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a Not applicable.
-AO7.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-AO7.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-For assessable development Transport network
+Performance outcomes Acceptable outcomes Complies Comments AO7.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a AO7.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a AO7.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a AO7.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a For assessable development 1 Transport network